BenHorleyOwen/BenHorleyOwen/README.md

 ### personal selfhost website (11, 21, 22, 25, 26, 42):
 - foundational project that I want to be able to run/host/showoff all my future creations through
-- should contain a repository of all of the invention numbers, including noncode ones (which are excluded from here: 2,3,4,5,6,12,16,)
+- should contain a repository of all of the invention numbers, including noncode ones (which are excluded from here: 2,3,4,5,6,12,16. etc)

 ### receipt scan database for automated dietry information (23):
 - create an agent which can scan through a reciept, check it against present spreadsheet entries and potentially keep moer whilst logging neutritional and spending habits.